 - Contact your provider's billing office first.
 Often, errors happen because they submitted a code incorrectly or didn't get prior authorization.

 - Initiate an appeal with your insurer.
-This must be done in writing within the timeframe specified (typically 180 days).
+This must be done in writing within the specified timeframe (typically 180 days).
 Include any supporting documents, like a letter from your doctor explaining medical necessity.

 - Keep a record of every call, email, and document.
 Use a simple spreadsheet or folder.